sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 ### Vertically scaling your container(s)
-In case the cloud run logs show errors like below, you can consider increasing the resources for the individual containers
+In case the Cloud Run logs show errors like below, you can consider increasing the resources for the individual containers

 `Memory limit of 512 MiB exceeded with 543 MiB used.
 Consider increasing the memory limit, see https://cloud.google.com/run/docs/configuring/memory-limits`